joshburgess/redux-most/README.md

 Replaces the epic currently used by the middleware.

 It is an advanced API.
-You might need this if your app implements code splitting, and you want to load some of the epics dynamically or if you use hot reloading.
+You might need this if your app implements code splitting and you want to load some of the epics dynamically or you're using hot reloading.

 #### Arguments